conix-center/edge-rm/README.md

 Local linux-class devices serve as gateways for constrained network protocols and perform local compute and data storage.
-Currently we are using raspberry pis that are setup as thread border routers as described here: https://github.com/lab11/otbr.
+Currently we are using raspberry pis that are setup as thread border routers.

-To effectively use docker on an rpi you need to update the kernel to enable cpu bandwidth controls as described here: https://github.com/hypriot/rpi-kernel

-Then you should install docker as described here: https://phoenixnap.com/kb/docker-on-raspberry-pi

-Finally install the requirements and run the agent in agent/python/websockets/agent

-Hopefully in the future we will build this into an easy to deploy image...

-You could also use your local computer as a gateway.
-For best performance it should have cgroup cpu bandwidth control enabled.
+You need a custom kernel to run docker with all the cgroup features on a pi ([see this](github.com/hypriot/rpi-kernel)).
+We provide an image with this kernel that is running thread border router software [here](https://drive.google.com/drive/u/1/folders/1SPO9n25aIeH7cvcsD7acbq7WBMO16mKg).
+Setup for this image, which is based off the lab11 open thread border router image, is described [here](https://github.com/lab11/otbr).

+The image comes with a copy of this repo that automatically performs a git pull, updates library dependencies, and starts a resource manager agent on boot.

 ### Edge Devices